 The Poorvu Center staff collaborate with many other Yale and external organizations to fulfill the Center’s mission.
 These include

-- Yale University Library, including CSSSI and the Digital Humanities Lab
+- Yale University Library, including the Marx Science and Social Science Library and Franke Family Digital Humanities Laboratory.

 - Center for Language Study